Exploring Methods for Improving Teachers’ Mathematical Quality of Instruction

 Location: Massachusetts & Oregon

-Groups of teachers in Grades 3–8 receive summer training on the Mathematical Quality of Instruction (MQI) rubric and participate in ten afterschool discussion sessions based on the MQI and video of math instruction.
-Teacher groups are randomly assigned to a type of facilitation (high-facilitation or teacher-led) and type of video use (stock video or video of their own instruction).
-Two cohorts of teachers in six districts have received the intervention since the data collection period began in May 2013.
-The study is currently in the analysis phase and results are expected to be shared in summer 2015.
+Groups of teachers in Grades 3–8 received summer training on the Mathematical Quality of Instruction (MQI) rubric and participated in ten afterschool discussion sessions based on the MQI and video of math instruction.
+Teacher groups were randomly assigned to a type of facilitation (high-facilitation or teacher-led) and type of video use (stock video or video of their own instruction).
+Two cohorts of teachers in six districts received the intervention.